JSensebe/jsensebe.github.io/projects/olly-power-play.md

 - intuitive control
 - predictable arcs
 - consistent behavior across frame rates
+- more forceful throws that still felt “right,” allowing players without a powerful throwing arm to reach the farthest targets
 - special fruit power‑ups with enhanced force

 A commercial throwing‑mechanic plug‑in was tested, but my implementation felt more natural and offered better control.